DOI-ONRR/doi-extractives-data/_how-it-works/default.md

 			<h5 class="landing-heading"><a href="{{site.baseurl}}/how-it-works/revenues/">Revenues</a></h5>
 			<button class="accordion-button" accordion-button></button>
 			<div class="accordion-content">
 				<p class="landing-description">When companies extract natural resources on federal onshore and offshore lands, they pay revenue to the federal government.
-The government distributes these funds for public use in a variety of ways.</p>
+The government distributes these funds for public use in a variety of ways.<br>
+        <a href="{{site.baseurl}}/how-it-works/revenues/">Lean about revenues &#8594;</a></p>
 				<a href="{{site.baseurl}}/how-it-works/revenues/">
 					<img class="landing-image" src="{{site.baseurl}}/img/landing-placeholders/revenues-pie-chart.png">
 				</a>